Education for Sustainable Development

 Responsible Futures Programme and Curriculum Audit

 During the 2017-18 academic year, a baseline curriculum audit was conducted on behalf of the University’s Responsible Futures Steering Group.
-The aim of the curriculum audit was to determine the current levels of teaching, learning, and assessment relating to the UN Sustainable Development Goals (SDGs), the University’s three core values, and Education for Sustainable Development pedagogy within taught undergraduate modules.
-Our aim was to: identify existing good practice; open up a discussion with academics, deans, and across faculties; and establish a quantitative baseline which allows for replicability to track progress over time.
+The main aim of the audit was to determine the current levels of teaching, learning, and assessment relating to: the UN’s 17 Sustainable Development Goals (SDGs); the University’s three core values of Compassion, Individuals Matter and Spirituality; and Education for Sustainable Development pedagogy within taught undergraduate modules.
+Further objectives of the audit were to identify existing good practice, open up a discussion with academics and deans across faculties, and establish a quantitative baseline which allows for replicability to track progress over time.

 The curriculum audit covered all four University faculties and encompassed almost 1500 modules.
-Twenty student volunteers, one PhD student and three Winchester Research Apprenticeship Programme (WRAP) students scanned each module’s descriptive document to locate references to the SDGs, the University’s values of Compassion, Individuals Matter and Spirituality, and sustainability more broadly.
+Twenty student volunteers, one PhD student and three Winchester Research Apprenticeship Programme (WRAP) students scanned each module’s descriptive document to locate references to the SDGs and the University’s values, as well as sustainability on a broader scale.

-A follow-up Audit at Programme Level was completed in June 2021, led by Dr Simon Boxley.
+A follow-up audit at programme level was completed in June 2021, led by Dr Simon Boxley.
 The findings have been disseminated to Faculty Deans, the Sustainability Committee and Student Representatives to individual faculties to progress the integration of the SDGs into the formal curriculum to ensure that all students at Winchester receive education on the SDGs as part of their programme.